890tsugua/AugustBHilger/README.md

 **What I did**
 - Researched and experimented with state-of-the-art object detection frameworks, including Faster R-CNN, YOLO, DETR, and Mask R-CNN variants, to understand trade-offs in speed, accuracy, and architecture.
-- Built a full training pipeline including simulations of synthetic ground truth data, data normalization and performance evaluation.
+- Built a functional end-to-end training pipeline including simulations of synthetic ground truth data, data normalization and performance evaluation.
-- Developed a modified custom ROI head including
+- Developed and added a tailored ROI head to the Faster-RCNN framework for custom predictions.
 - Demonstrated performance on real fluorescence microscopy data that competes with conventional analytical localization methods.

 **[Link to the final paper](./Bachelor_FINAL_compressed.pdf)**